-The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX10 III are two enthusiast cameras that were announced, respectively, in February 2014 and March 2016.
+The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were announced, respectively, in February 2014 and March 2016.
 The A6000 is a mirrorless interchangeable lens camera, while the RX10 III is a fixed lens compact.
-The cameras are based on an APS-C (A6000) and an one-inch sensor.
-The A6000 has a resolution of 24 megapixel, whereas the RX10 III provides 20 MP.
+The cameras are based on an APS-C (A6000) and an one-inch (RX10 III) sensor.
+The A6000 has a resolution of 24 megapixels, whereas the RX10 III provides 20 MP.

 An illustration of the physical size and weight of the Sony A6000 and the Sony RX10 III is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6000 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is considerably larger (55 percent) than the Sony A6000.
 It is noteworthy in this context that the RX10 III is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.